westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### Zoned Block Device Restrictions

-The same restrictions as for the *dm-linear* target apply.
+The same restrictions apply that applied for the *dm-linear* target.

 ### Examples